ShieldOrder/process-layer-doctrine/README.md

+# README.md

 # Process Layer Doctrine

 Canonical home for the Process Layer Doctrine (PLD) and its descriptive applications.

-## What This Is
+## Purpose

-The Process Layer Doctrine defines execution hygiene for governance systems.
+PLD defines execution hygiene for governance and funding systems.
-It is mechanism-neutral and non-prescriptive.
+It is mechanism neutral, non prescriptive, and portable across institutions.

-It focuses on:
+PLD exists to make decision processes legible, verifiable, and durable under personnel and governance turnover.

+## Core Principles

+PLD prioritizes:
+- Clear system boundaries and role separation
-- Legibility of decision flow
+- End to end decision flow visibility
-- Separation between governance, execution, and custody
+- Explicit distinction between discretion and verification
-- Verifiability over narrative
+- Artifact based reasoning over narrative claims
-- Continuity across institutional turnover
+- Continuity independent of elected or appointed actors

-## What This Is Not
+## What PLD Is Not

+PLD is not:
-- Not a governance mechanism
+- A governance mechanism
-- Not an audit framework
+- A scoring or ranking framework
-- Not an enforcement system
+- An audit or enforcement system
-- Not a scoring or ranking tool
+- A source of authority or representation
+- A replacement for human judgment

-## Structure
+## Repository Structure

+doctrine/
-- `doctrine/` — Core PLD concepts and tests
+Authoritative normative definitions of PLD concepts and tests.
-- `applications/` — Descriptive baselines derived from PLD
-- `references/` — Source material and lineage
+This is the canonical anchor.

+applications/
+Context specific, descriptive mappings derived from PLD.
+No prescriptions or authority claims live here.

+references/
+Lineage, source material, and historical context.

+## Usage Model

+PLD is designed to be:
+- Read independently of any single ecosystem
+- Applied descriptively before prescriptively
+- Used to surface ambiguity, not to resolve it by fiat

+Institutions, reviewers, and applicants may adopt or reference PLD artifacts without coordination or permission.

 ## Status

-Canonical.
-Descriptive-first.
+Canonical doctrine and descriptive applications.
 No prescriptions in v0.1.

 License: CC0